kodecocodes/i10t/user-notifications/user-notifications.markdown

 }
 ```

-`UNUserNotificationCenter.current()` returns the singleton user notification center on which you call `requestAuthorization(_:completionHandler:)` to request authorization.
+`UNUserNotificationCenter.current()` returns the singleton user notification center on which you call `requestAuthorization(options:completionHandler:)` to request authorization.
 You pass in an array of `UNAuthorizationOptions` indicating what options you're requesting—in this case `alert` and `sound` notifications.
 If access is granted, you call the currently stubbed out `loadNotificationData()` and otherwise you print the passed error.

 Build and run, and you'll see an authorization prompt as soon as the NotificationTableViewController loads.